-When I published my Sunflower Yellow Farmhouse Porch, some of you requested a tutorial for covering your cushions with new fabric.
+When I showed you pictures of my Sunflower Yellow Farmhouse Porch, some of you requested a tutorial for covering old cushions with new fabric.
 Once you get everything cut out, it doesn’t seem to take that long.

 With four rockers and two metal chairs, I set up an assembly-line type of situation.

 Step 1: The Cut-Out

 Cut away your old covers and examine the filler condition.
 Replace with new pads, if necessary.
 My pads are only about three years old and not directly exposed to the elements, so they’re still in decent shape.

 Place your cushion fillers over the new fabric and cut around them 1/2-inch from the edge.
 For a 1-inch deep pad, add another 1/4 inch to your measured cuts around the edge.
 For a 2-inch pad, add 3/4 of an inch to the measured cuts.
 Cut two for each pad.